High Holidays

 Youth Services (newborn-6th grade)

-Who: Tot (parents must attend with children newborn-Pre-K); School-Age (K-6th Grade) All children attending Youth Services MUST BE PRE-REGISTERED
+Who: Tot (parents must attend with children newborn-Pre-K); School-Age (K-6th Grade)

 What: Offered on Rosh Hashanah Day 1 & 2, Yom Kippur day.